gerohuels/drone-field-analysis/README.md

 ## Features

 - Extracts one frame per second from the video and records the GPS location for each frame.
-- Detects bare spots or animals using the OpenAI GPT-4o model and returns bounding box coordinates.
+- Detects bare spots, animals, or weeds using the OpenAI GPT-4o model and returns bounding box coordinates.
 - Automatically draws bounding boxes on the saved frames when coordinates are available.
 - Scans frames in the background while reporting progress so the interface stays responsive.
 - Scrollable interface with thumbnails that open a full-size preview with location details.